 Sleep When Your Baby Sleeps

-Yep, that’s not just something old people say.
+That’s not just something old people say.
 Every experienced mother says it because she knows it’s true.

 Now, if you have a toddler on your hands, sleeping when your baby sleeps may not be possible but whenever it is possible, do sneak in a few naps.

-Here’s a few helpful resources:
+Here are a few helpful resources:

 Perhaps you can take the early shift and dad can take the midnight shift so that you can sleep a little longer.